silleknarf/Klint-Instant-Messanger/Readme.md

 Klint Instant Messanger
 =======================

-A minimal server for a terminal chat application that you can pipe into
+A Terminal Chat Client that you can pipe into and its backend server.

 Licence
 -------